Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Algebra of non-diagonalisable matrices

 \section{Algebra of non-diagonalisable matrices}

 We say that a matrix $M$ is \emph{non-diagonalisable} or \emph{defective} if the geometric multiplicity of one or more of its eigenvalues is smaller than their algebraic multiplicity.
-This means that we find less eigenvectors than we expected from the multiplicity of roots in the characteristic polynomial.
-As we cannot diagonalise this kind of matrices, we have to resign ourselves to complete our basis in an intelligent way.
+This means that we cannot construct as many eigenvectors as we expected from the multiplicity of roots in the characteristic polynomial.
+We cannot diagonalise this kind of matrices, so we have to resign ourselves to complete our basis of vectors in an intelligent way.
 This is done by means of generalised eigenvectors.

 Given an eigenvector $v_{i,\alpha}^{(1)}$ associated with a defective eigenvalue $\lambda_i$, where the index $\alpha$ labels the possible geometric multiplicity of the eigenvalue $\lambda_i$, we define the \emph{generalised eigenvector of rank $n$ associated with $v_{i,\alpha}^{(1)}$} as the vector fulfilling